OriolFilter/Istio_Examples/Istio/02-Traffic_management/10-TCP-FORWARDING/README.md

 ## Gateway

-Gateway been configured to listen both ports `80` and `443` through the TCP protocol, without any host specified.
+The gateway has been configured to listen both ports `80` and `443` through the TCP protocol, without any host specified.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3